networknext/next/docs/spin_dev_back_up.md

 git push origin dev-002
 ```

-Wait for semaphore build to complete...
+Wait for the deploy to complete on https://semaphoreci.com ...

-Activate the google cloud dev configuration:
+Activate the google cloud dev configuration on your local machine:

 ```
 gcloud config configurations activate dev
 ```

-Wait for SSL certificates to be active:
+Wait for SSL certificates to become active:

 ```
 gcloud compute ssl-certificates list